Welcome to the Central Minnesota Youth Ski Club at Riverside Park in St. Cloud, MN.

 The Central Minnesota Youth Ski Club Coordinator attended the past three years and is willing to share this information with interested Coaches and Assistant Coaches.
 The training was for new and experienced leaders and coaches.
 Personal technique coaching and game examples, as well as classroom discussion were provided.
 Those interested in attending this year's coaches training should contact Nicholas Snavely at email@example.com

-Coordinating – The Club also needs volunteers to coordinate snacks and drinks for after skiing, to serve as attendants in the shelter, Handing out bibs, sorting skiers into ski groups, and to plan the end of season potluck and other logistics.
+Coordinating – The Club also needs volunteers to coordinate snacks and drinks for youth skiers, to serve as attendants in the shelter, handing out bibs, sorting skiers into ski groups and to plan the end of season potluck and other logistics.
 Please contact the Coordinator.

 Encouraging – The Club encourages parents to ski with their kids – they love to see you doing the same thing and being able to show you what they can do!
 We encourage you to ski with your child's level and to help with games and exercises.
 You may even learn how to coach!

 Photographer - We'd like to capture pictures of our skiers for sharing on our Facebook website at https://www.facebook.com/CentralMinnesotaYouthSkiClub.
-Are you tech-savvy and able to organize a slide show?
-If you have taken pictures in the past, please email copies to email@example.com.
+Do you have a digital camera to take some pictures of the youth skiers?
+Are you tech-savvy and able to organize a slide show to show at the end of the season potluck?
+If you have taken pictures in the past, please email copies to firstname.lastname@example.org

 Assisting with fundraising efforts to cover the warming shelter rental, as well as raising funds for additional needs such as obtaining grants and donations for cross country skis, boots and poles for youth needing cross country ski equipment.

 Questions?
 Comments?
 Want to volunteer or coach?
 Please contact Central Minnesota Youth Ski Club Coordinator Nicholas Snavely at (763) 232-4921 or email@example.com